thol-voleak/install-or-centos-3.9/README.md

 7. Command installation
 ```
 # Please check files install-openshift.sh & inventory.ini for more detail

-1- change IP addr and domain name in install-openshift.sh & inventory.ini to your env
+1- Change IP addr and domain name in install-openshift.sh & inventory.ini to your env

 2- Run
   $ ./install-openshift.sh
 ```